mnapoli/DoctrineTranslated/README.md

 echo $product->getName()->get('en');
 ```

-It looks clumsy right?
-Well there's more of course.

 Usually in your application, you will not want to hardcode "en" or "fr" when reading or setting the value.
 This is because the current locale varies from request to request.